21 July 2017

 Marketing communication and research heavily rely on language.
 Advertisers use language to convince consumers to buy a certain product.
 Market researchers ask consumers what they think about a product or what kind of product consumers think they need.
 Obviously, the success of such marketing efforts depends on linguistic and psycholinguistic processes.
-This course provides a range of interdisciplinary contents and sources recent empirical research.
-It has a high practical relevance for applied research on marketing communication.
-Apart from reviewing experimental studies, we analyze and discuss several cases, e.g. on pharmaceutical marketing and ‘Google AdWords’.
-Selected research questions to be discussed are:
+Therefore, selected research questions we discuss in this course are:

 · How can the linguistic structure of brand names influence brand perception?

 · How can linguistic framing manipulate consumer decision making?